Anthony O'Connell: Bishop of Knoxville

 O'Connell was appointed by Pope John Paul II as the first bishop of the newly created Diocese of Knoxville on June 7, 1988.
-On September 8, 1988, O'Connell was consecrated, with Archbishop Pio Laghi served as principal consecrator and Bishop James Niedergeses and Bishop Michael McAuliffe serving as principal co-consecrators.
+On September 8, 1988, O'Connell was consecrated at the Holiday Inn Convention Center in Knoxville, Tennessee, with Archbishop Pio Laghi served as principal consecrator and Bishop James Niedergeses and Bishop Michael McAuliffe serving as principal co-consecrators.

 Bishop of Palm Beach

-On November 12, 1998, John Paul II appointed O'Connell as the third Bishop of the Diocese of Palm Beach, replacing J. Keith Symons, who resigned after admitting he molested five boys early in his priesthood.
+On November 12, 1998, John Paul II appointed O'Connell as the third bishop of Palm Beach, replacing J. Keith Symons, who resigned after admitting he molested five boys early in his priesthood.

 Resignation and legacy

 On March 8, 2002, O'Connell admitted that he had molested at least two students of St. Thomas Aquinas Preparatory Seminary during his 25-year career there.
 That same day, O'Connell offered his resignation as bishop of Palm Beach to the Vatican.
 It was accepted by Pope John Paul II on March 13, 2002.
 After his resignation, O'Connell moved to Mepkin Abbey in Moncks Corner, South Carolina, to live a life of penance and prayer under supervision.

 Later in March, Christopher Dixon, a former priest from Missouri, accused O'Connell of sexually molesting him as a teenage seminarian at St. Thomas when O'Connell was rector of the seminary.
 After reporting the abuse in 1995, the Diocese of Jefferson City gave him a $125,000 settlement on condition that he sign a non-disclosure agreement.
-That same month, Four former students, including two identified in media reports as "John C.C.
-Doe" and "Alexander," stepped forward to make allegations in regard to O'Connell's actions against students in his charge.
+That same month, four former students, including two identified in media reports as "John C.C.
+Doe" and "Alexander", made allegations in regard to O'Connell's actions against students in his charge.
 The extent of O'Connell's transgressions was documented by Time magazine on March 22, 2002, noting that "Jefferson City diocese had been receiving complaints about sexual abuse by O'Connell as early as 1967."

-Anthony O'Connell died on May 4, 2012, six days before his 74th birthday, at Mepkin Abbey.
-His funeral Mass was May 7, 2012, at Mepkin Abbey.
+Anthony O'Connell died on May 4, 2012, at age 73, at Mepkin Abbey.
+His funeral mass was celebrated on May 7, 2012, at Mepkin Abbey.

-Michael Boyd, a Knoxville native, sued the Diocese of Knoxville on July 18, 2019, claiming that, when altar boy, he was abused by Knoxville priest Xavier Mankel and O'Connell.
-The diocese settled the suit settled out of court for undisclosed terms, and the diocese admitted no wrongdoing in the settlement.
+Michael Boyd, a Knoxville native, sued the Diocese of Knoxville on July 18, 2019, claiming that, when he was an altar boy, he was abused by Reverend Xavier Mankel and O'Connell.
+The diocese settled the suit out of court for undisclosed terms, and the diocese admitted no wrongdoing in the settlement.